Rare Things for a Rare Life

 Sarah landed in a squat and vanished into the undulating sea of grass.

-Rebekah saw her girl disappear into the green sorghum.
+Rebekah bit her lip as her girl disappeared into the green sorghum.
 “Lord J’shua, what should I do?”

 Rebekah’s hands trembled with her desperate hope that J’shua might shield Sarah from the tempest gathering on the horizon.

 Oma met Rebekah’s eyes with unwavering resolve.
-“And now it is my turn to save my daughter.”
+“Now I must save you.”

 “Mama—” Rebekah’s lip quivered, gazing into her mother’s piercing blue eyes.
 She couldn’t leave.